jimmyaxod/ipfscrawl/README.md

 ## Output data

 Whilst crawling, several output files are created.
 All are csv files with an initial field of unixtimestamp.
+Periodically (default 1 hour) the output files are changed.

 | Filename      | Fields                                    |
 | ------------- | ----------------------------------------- |